Summer Tablescape: Show Off Your Silver

-Create a table centerpiece by using candlesticks of varied heights and styles as pedestals for a single fruit or vegetable.
+Create an outdoor table centerpiece by using candlesticks of varied heights and styles as pedestals for a single fruit or vegetable.
 Bring candlelight down to table height with tea lights or votive candles.
-Leaves and stems add another visual element to the setting.
+Leaves and stems add another visual element to the elegant tablescape.

 Cordial Place Cards

 Give each place setting personality by using silver cordial glasses for individual floral arrangements.
+Use this table setting idea for a dinner party indoors or outdoors.
 Blend the elements: Use different cordials with the same flower, or fill a matched set with a mix of small summer buds.

 Pretty Table Weight

-A tray or footed vegetable dish holds a collection of small potted succulents.
-This easy combination results in another element of garden beauty that can be enjoyed daily.
+A tray or footed vegetable dish holds a collection of small potted plants.
+Layering trays with ornate edges adds extra texture to the table.
+This easy silver table decoration idea results in another element of garden beauty that can be enjoyed daily.

-Combine vintage, sterling, plate, and hotel silver for table settings.
+Combine vintage, sterling, plate, and hotel silver for this silver table setting idea.
 Freely mix patterns.
-The naturally ornate quality of silver adds richness to the table and complements any style of dinnerware, from casual to porcelain.
+The naturally ornate quality of silver adds richness to the table and complements any style of dinnerware, like casual or porcelain.

 A Forkful of Style

 Dessert forks become identifiers for a cheese plate with handwritten cards intertwined through the tines.
+Use matching forks or collect a variety of patterns and sizes for a more whimsical look.
 Use this idea to label salads and desserts as well.

 A hodgepodge collection of old silver serving pieces, such as cranberry spoons, pickle forks, and fish servers, does double duty for whatever serving function you see fit.
 They'll easily serve relishes or spear barbecued chicken.
-Escargot tongs can grab big summer strawberries; asparagus servers aren't limited to picking up those long spears.
-An old cup lovingly holds your selection.
+Escargot tongs can grab big summer strawberries, and asparagus servers aren't limited to picking up those long spears.
+An old cup cradles your selection.